 - You need more privacy

-- Your home or business was recently broken into
+- Someone obstructs your home or business

-At CT Locksmith, we suggest that all our customers get a rekey done if they share a key with other people.
+Furthermore, at CT Locksmith, we suggest that all our customers get a rekey done if they share a key with other people.
 If you had a roommate that left without dropping her keys, you need a rekey.
 Some people have asked if they can DND a key.
 While that is good and a reliable locksmith will not duplicate it, there are easy ways to make a key with a few tools.

 When rekeying a lock, you could, as the locksmith to make a restricted key for you.
 As part of the locksmith code of honor, it will not be duplicated by a legal locksmith without permission from the original creator.

 Rekeying a lock has its benefits and disadvantages.
 One of the main advantages is affordability and effectiveness.
 Do you need a locksmith to rekey service in Seattle, WA?
 Well, CT Locksmith offers exclusive rekey service from simple locks to high-security locks.
 If the rekey process is an emergency, call us at (206) 701-6306.
 Our team is vetted, trained, reliable and professional.
-Need more information on the lock to rekey at CT Locksmith, send us an email at email@example.com.
+Need more information on the lock to rekey at CT Locksmith, send us an email at [email protected].